Severe recessive dystrophic epidermolysis bullosa (RDEB)

 In this type, there is usually some collagen VII present in the skin.
 There is a tendency for the skin to blister and for wounds to develop, the extent being dependent on the amount of collagen VII present.
 The lining of the mouth and oesophagus are usually fragile.
 The hands will be scarred with some contractures but the severity is less than those with RDEB-SG.

 Dystrophic EB pruriginosa (DEB-PR)

 Children with DEB-PR will experience the skin fragility already described above, but will also suffer from intense itching and the resulting scratching causes further blistering.

 Recessive dystrophic EB inversa (RDEB-I)

 In this type of RDEB, the skin is also fragile and heals with scarring.
 However the damage tends to be less widespread and is often worse in the neck, groin and underarms.
 Hands become scarred but not severely contracted.
 The lining of the oesophagus is very fragile and can cause more problems than in other types of RDEB.

 There are also several other rare types of RDEB not described here.

 Babies with RDEB may be born with large areas of skin absent especially over their feet and legs.
 These wounds are often sustained before birth as a result of friction from the baby kicking in the womb.
 Further damage can occur during the birth.

+These wounds must be dressed and may take several weeks to heal.
 Unfortunately the resulting scarred skin often remains very fragile and will require padding even when healing has taken place.
 This is very important in the young baby as kicking the feet together can denude the skin repeatedly.